Netflix/falcor/README.md

 ```
 ## How to use Falcor in your Application

 Falcor allows you to build a *Virtual JSON Model* on the server.
-A virtual model is a view of the data in your backend services that is ideal for the needs of your web application.
 The virtual model exposes all of the data that the client needs at a single URL on the server (ex. /model.json).
-On the client web developers retrieve data from the virtual model as if it was stored in memory, by looking up paths of keys.
+On the client web developers retrieve data from the virtual model by setting and retrieving key, just as they would if the data were stored in memory.

 (Example of a client retrieving a path)